sw-code/sw-code.github.io/_posts/2024-06-14-authz-openfga-introduction.md

 type: user

-type: organization
+type organization
-  relations:
+  relations
+    define parent: [organization]
-    define owner as [user] or owner from parent define parent as [organization]
-    define editor as [user] or editor from parent or owner define viewer as [user] or viewer from parent or owner
+    define owner: [user] or owner from parent define can_edit: [user] or can_edit from parent or owner define can_view: [user] or can_view from parent or owner

-    define can_view as viewer
-    define can_edit as editor
 ```

+The model specifies two types: user and organization.
+Within the organization type, there are relations such as owner.
+An owner is a user who can be designated either through a direct relation or inherited through a relation with the parent organization.

 This model specifies hierarchical permissions, reflecting Jane's access levels across different organizational layers.